pdfcpu

 There are a couple of pdfcpu features supporting you throughout your design phase.
 We already discussed contentbox and debug.

-An important part during layouting is defining your regions and using guides you can visualize them.
+An important part during layout is defining your regions, and using guides lets you visualize them.

-A guide is a haircross is a pair of horizontal and vertical lines intersecting at a certain position.
+A guide is a haircross: a pair of horizontal and vertical lines intersecting at a certain position.

 guides is an array of elements wrapping guide positions.